What is Anaerobic Exercise?

 Anaerobic exercise is an important part of a sports training program.
 If done properly, it is a safe and effective method to make gains during your physical training.

-If you are pain or an injury from your exercise training, the Jacksonville Orthopedic Institute is here to help.
+If you are in pain or an injury from your exercise training, the Jacksonville Orthopedic Institute is here to help.
 We are the Sports Medicine experts in Northeast Florida.
 You can receive care from the same team that takes care of the Jacksonville Jaguars!
 We offer ASAP Fracture and Injury Services so that you can be seen quickly for your injury.
 Telemedicine appointments are also available if needed.

 To schedule an appointment in our offices or with telehealth, call JOI-2000, schedule online, or click the link below.